Do You Want To Modify Your Existing Court Order?

 Once a court order is in place to govern over issues such as child custody, child support, visitation or spousal support, you are obligated to follow the court order as long as it is in effect.
 Anyone who fails to adhere to an active court order could face legal consequences, including being found in contempt of court.
 If you are falling behind in custody or spousal support payments, the court could use several enforcement methods to collect outstanding payments you failed to make.
 However, the court recognizes a change in circumstances and will usually modify the existing court order for you if your reasons are valid.
-In situations where you require a court order modification, it is definitely in your best interest to obtain an experienced Baton Rouge divorce attorney from Keith Friley, Attorney at Law.
+In situations where you require a court order modification, it is definitely in your best interest to obtain an experienced Baton Rouge divorce attorney from Friley & Dugas, LLC.

 Court order modifications must be carefully drafted with specific legal language to protect the rights of the parties.
 They must be filed with the court, where you must present a compelling case and show proof that you or the other party has had a substantial change in circumstances.
-The evidence you present must support your request to the court and which is where I come in.
-I have extensive experience with court order modifications and I know what it takes to build a compelling case for the courtroom.
-With over three decades of experience, I will help guide you every step of the way so that you can reach the most favorable outcome in your case.
+The evidence you present must support your request to the court and which is where we come in.
+We have extensive experience with court order modifications, and we know what it takes to build a compelling case for the courtroom.
+With over four decades of experience, we will help guide you every step of the way so that you can reach the most favorable outcome in your case.

 Grounds For Modifying A Court Order

 For the court to consider modifying an existing court order, you must be able to show that your circumstances have substantially changed since the original court order.
 Some valid grounds for modification could include: